duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: sfjsodijfs.
+  The following people collaborated on this project with me: dlkfjdl.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/soidjfodsijf/sdofjosijf).
+Get started [here](github.com/lkjl/jlkj).

   ## Tests

-  sodjfoisdjf
+  dlkjfldkj

   ## Questions

-  Please email sjfoisdjf or contact me thgrough GitHub [github.com/soidjfodsijf/sdofjosijf](github.com/soidjfodsijf/sdofjosijf).
+  Please email lkjj or contact me thgrough GitHub [github.com/lkjl/jlkj](github.com/lkjl/jlkj).